PeregrinePvtLtd/axios-model/README.md

 ### Send HTTP request

-Before starting to send http requests you need initialise a new model object
+Before starting to send http requests you need initialise a new model object.
 ```js
 import Model from './Model';